Flukes are parasitic flatworms that infect various parts of the body (blood vessels, gastrointestinal tract, lungs

-Human infection is typically acquired by ingesting contaminated water or eating plants, particularly bamboo shoots, watercress, or water chestnuts, that bear infectious metacercariae (encysted stage).
+Human infection is typically acquired by ingesting contaminated water or eating plants, particularly bamboo shoots, watercress, or water chestnuts, that bear infectious metacercariae.
 Adult worms attach to and ulcerate the mucosa of the proximal small bowel.
 They grow to about 20 to 75 mm by 8 to 20 mm.
 Adult worms have a life span of about 1 year.

 Diagnosis of fasciolopsiasis is made by finding eggs or, less commonly, adult worms in the feces.
 The eggs are indistinguishable from those of Fasciola hepatica.

 Treatment of fasciolopsiasis is with praziquantel 25 mg/kg orally 3 times a day for 1 day.